Los Angeles Rams: NFL champions (1951)

 The Rams' heyday in Southern California was from 1949 to 1955, when they played in the pre-Super Bowl era NFL Championship Game four times, winning once in 1951.
 During this period, they had the best offense in the NFL, even though there was a quarterback change from Bob Waterfield to Norm Van Brocklin in 1951.
-The defining Offensive players of this period were wide receiver Elroy Hirsch, Van Brocklin and Waterfield.
+The defining offensive players of this period were wide receiver Elroy Hirsch, Van Brocklin and Waterfield.
 Teamed with fellow Hall of Famer Tom Fears, Hirsch helped create the style of Rams football as one of the first big play receivers.
-During the 1951 championship season, Hirsch posted a stunning 1,495 receiving yards with 17 touchdowns.
-In 1950 the popularity of this wide-open offense enabled the Los Angeles Rams to become the first pro football team to have all their games televised.
+During the 1951 championship season, Hirsch posted 1,495 receiving yards with 17 touchdowns.
+The popularity of this wide-open offense enabled the 1950 Los Angeles Rams to become the first professional football team to have all their games televised.